-Are you looking for some awesome trade show ideas to make your next booth or trade show stand out when conferences start to happen again?
+Are you looking for some awesome trade show ideas to make your next booth or trade show stand out at a virtual or in-person event?

-Larger conference halls and trade shows by nature are often sensory-rich.
-However, in a busy, noisy, bright, and too crowded way that does not necessarily make the sensory experience necessarily enjoyable.
-Some people seek more sensory-friendly experiences.
+For in-person events, conference halls and trade shows by nature are often sensory-rich.
+At virtual trade shows, it can be challenging to stand out from the “crowd”.
+Both in-person and virtual events can be too busy, noisy and/or bright.
+Whether the event is virtual or not, many people seek more sensory-friendly experiences.
 Or they simply need to balance the rich sensory experience of many booths at trade shows with something quieter.

-In this blog, you will learn several new trade show booth ideas to attract visitors.
+In this blog, you will learn several new trade show booth ideas to attract visitors both in-person or online.
 You will also be given great conference hall ideas that allow participants to engage on their own terms.

-Create talk zones.
-They let people both know where to gather and where to expect a busier, noisier experience.
+The first suggestion is to create talk zones.
+These areas let people be aware of an appropriate place to gather and discuss and where you can expect a busier, noisier experience both in-person or online.
 Encourage people to interact by adding seating and tables for them to eat or meet.
-Bar height tables for standing are a great example too.
-Put up signs identifying it as a talk zone too.
-Letting participants know what areas are sensory-rich and what areas are sensory-friendly are both equally important.
+You can do the same with some online platforms.
+In-person, bar height tables for standing are a great example too.
+Consider putting up signs in-person and link online to talk zones or chat rooms.
+Most importantly, let participants know which areas are sensory-rich and which areas are sensory-friendly.